 As owners and managers realized the long-term savings associated with energy-efficient buildings, they began demanding this type of construction.
 Soon, a new standard in development was born, and by 1993, LEED was formalized.
-The success of LEED demonstrated to the real estate community that innovations in the built world meant better efficiency and lower operating costs.
+The success of LEED demonstrated to the real estate community that innovations in the built world meant better efficiency, lower operating costs, and greener buildings.
 This set the stage for more disruption and, ultimately, the smart building.

 Smart buildings’ humble beginnings

 Even as recently as the early 2000s, differentiating a property and commanding market rent still meant providing high-touch services to residents.

 As prospective renters became accustomed to seeing luxury apartment homes offering high-touch services as amenities, owners and managers struggled to keep the costs of those services low.
 To provide these highly desirable amenities without absorbing their associated costs, some building owners and managers attempted to outsource these services to third parties.